Prefer a one-on-one demo? Click here

 If your organization is covered by compliance standards or regulations, it may be required to perform security audits by internal teams and external auditors.
 Even if this is not the case, conduct your own security audits to discover vulnerabilities that can lead to a malware infection.
 Another important measure is conducting regular penetration testing to discover gaps in existing security defenses and understand how to remediate them.

 Regular backups, saved in a secure location that cannot be accessed and infected by malware, can help your organization recover from many types of disasters, including malware and ransomware attacks.
 The key is to take regular backups and verify that they are working and can be used to recover operational systems.
-Conduct regular testing to ensure your backups are working properly and you are able to restore systems within a required timeframe.
+Conduct regular testing to ensure your backups are working properly and you are able to restore systems within the required timeframe.

 Endpoint security is a method of protecting endpoint devices, such as desktops, laptops, and mobile devices, from exploitation by malicious attackers and activities.